 - good customer service.

-Note: Whilst Virgin Australia is an Australian-based airline, the tips in this article may also apply if you hold a frequent flyer membership with or regularly travel on; Singapore Airlines, Etihad Airways, Delta Air Lines, Hawaiian Airline, Hong Kong Airlines, and many other carriers listed here.
-Virgin Australia holds partnerships with these airlines, meaning that status credits may be transferable as are the benefits of holding Gold Status with Virgin Australia.
+Pro Tip: Whilst Virgin Australia is an Australian-based airline, the tips in this article may also apply if you hold a frequent flyer membership with or regularly travel on; Singapore Airlines, Etihad Airways, Delta Air Lines, Hawaiian Airlines, Hong Kong Airlines, Virgin Atlantic and many other carriers listed here.
+Virgin Australia holds partnerships with these airlines, meaning that status credits may be transferable as are the benefits of holding Gold Status with Virgin Australia..

 1) Ability to Earn Gold Status Quickly